 During the formal deliberations focused on the zero-draft, FI’s International Advocacy Director was among those invited to share their insights on the scope and definitions of the treaty.
 Ms. Epal Ratjen elaborated on FI’s expectation that the future treaty will address the specific challenges posed by transnational businesses, operating across national borders, without undermining responsibilities that all businesses have to respect human rights.

 Despite the urgent need to prevent, and provide redress for, human rights abuses committed by transnational corporations, progress toward adopting a legally binding instrument remains slow with many economically powerful States only nominally engaging in the deliberations or boycotting the process altogether.
 Nevertheless, FI will continue to engage all stakeholders ahead of the IGWG’s 5th session in October 2019.

 “Ultimately, this treaty is not against the economy or against transnational corporations,” said Mgr. de Witte, after highlighting issues of land grabbing by mining companies in his diocese, during the side event.
 “It is in the service of the lives of victims.
 It in the service of all of us.”
-Franciscans International in the media[Link to all articles produced during the IGWG)

 Franciscans International in the Media

 - Cath.ch – Guatemala: 98% de chrétiens et tant d'injustice, déplore Mgr Ramazzini